Precepts for Skillful Engagement: Cultivating loving interactions in turbulent times

 Our aim is to create a community/sangha in which we can receive guidance from Buddhist teachings, establish a shared space for exploring the nuances of living with these values in our complex times, and then have a “take-away” practice and set of precepts to nourish us for the coming week.

 You are invited to join for the full series or as a drop-in.
 Please be prepared for a variety of practices.
 Also note, BIPOCs voices and experiences are forwarded.
-We ask all to honor these EBMC/Visions Inc. Multicultural Communication Practices.
+We ask all to honor these EBMC/Visions Inc. Agreement for Multicultural Interactions

 NOTE: As we want this offering to be accessible to as many as possible, all sessions will be videotaped and posted on YouTube with limited or no editing.
 By joining, you are consenting to being recorded.